-CrossFit Level 1 Trainer, CrossFit Level 2 Trainer, Precision Nutrition Level 1 Certification, Precision Nutrition Level 2 Certification, Mental Toughness Trainer Certification, CrossFit Weightlifting, CrossFit Gymnastics, CrossFit Kids, CrossFit Scaling, CrossFit Competitors Course, CrossFit Judging, Freestyle Movement Connection Seminar, Regional Competitor (2014), CrossFit Games Competitor (2016, 2017, 2018, 2019), B.S. in Human Behavior, M.Ed in Education
+CrossFit Level 1 Trainer, CrossFit Level 2 Trainer, Precision Nutrition Level 1 Certification, Precision Nutrition Level 2 Certification, Mental Toughness Trainer Certification, CrossFit Weightlifting, CrossFit Gymnastics, CrossFit Kids, CrossFit Scaling, CrossFit Competitors Course, CrossFit Judging, Freestyle Movement Connection Seminar, Regional Competitor (2014), CrossFit Games Competitor (2016, 2017, 2018, 2019), B.S. in Human Behavior (USAF Academy), M.Ed in Curriculum and Instruction (Lesley University)

 Somehow life turned me into an overweight stay-at-home mom who was at a breaking point.
 I was super athletic as a kid.
 I loved running and excelled at it.
 I was the high school state champion in 1600m run and my 4x400m relay team placed 3rd in the state.
 I became a competitive intercollegiate athlete at the US Air Force Academy.
 And I continued running into adulthood.
 Little by little, life chipped away at the time I had for myself and my priorities shifted.
 I felt like I didn’t have time to workout and I didn’t want to take the time to prepare healthy food when there were fast and easy alternatives that the kids liked better anyway.
 Before I knew it, I was eating my kids’ Goldfish crackers and leftover peanut butter and jelly sandwiches, and my physical activities became the walk to the sidelines of my kids’ physical activities.